 The City’s Stormwater Management Program is committed to protecting the health and safety of its citizens and the quality of the surface waters of Maine.
 Because urban stormwater runoff is a major cause of water quality impairment, the United States Environmental Protection Agency (EPA) has required Maine Department of Environmental Protection (MDEP) to create stormwater regulations and to issue stormwater discharge permits to 28 communities in Maine, including Brewer.
 There are six other communities in the greater Bangor area that have to have permits to discharge stormwater, including Brewer, Bangor, Hampden, Orono, Old Town, Milford and Veazie.
 The seven communities created the Bangor Area Stormwater Group as a way to help each other comply with the new regulations.
 The group meets monthly to discuss what the communities can do together to reduce costs of stormwater management compliance to taxpayers in the seven member group.
-Find the monthly meeting agenda for the Thursday, May 9th, 2013, meeting here.
-The meeting minutes from the March 14th meeting can be found here.
+Find the monthly meeting agenda for the Thursday, July 10, 2014 meeting here.
+This meeting will be held at the Old Town City Hall.

 The Maine Department of Environmental Protection has discovered through surveys and focus groups that there is a lack of awareness in Maine that the most significant sources of water quality problems are the result of polluted stormwater runoff from vehicles, driveways, parking lots, pets, lawn care practices, fertilizer and pesticide use, eroding soil and other common residential, commercial and industrial activities.